KhalisFoundation/sttm-web/README.md

 ## Build Instructions

 Make sure you've [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) & [`nodejs`](https://nodejs.org/en/) installed in your system.
-We advise using Node verison 8 or above, and npm version 5.7 or above.
+We advise using Node version 8 or above, and npm version 5.7 or above.

 Open terminal and follow these steps;